kapawlak/temp_lab_host/Courses/6/CL/lab2.md

-# Lab 2: Lenses, Ray Tracing, and Simple Optical Devices
+# Lenses, Ray Tracing, and Simple Optical Devices

----

-:::Card Intro This week
+:::Intro (This week)

 In the last lab you studied the bending of a single ray of light at a boundary between two materials, a process known as refraction.
 The important aspects of refraction are the indices of refraction of the materials and the incident angle the light makes with the boundary.